Training Outcomes Within Your Budget!

 With the resource requirements identified and estimated, the next step is to acquire the necessary resources.
 This involves procuring human resources through recruitment or team assignment, obtaining material resources from suppliers, securing equipment and tools, and ensuring access to required facilities.

 The financial aspect is managed by allocating the budget and obtaining necessary approvals.
 The acquisition phase requires careful coordination to ensure that resources are available when needed and that any potential delays or obstacles are addressed promptly.
-Clear communication and collaboration with stakeholders, team members, and external suppliers are essential during this step.
+Clear communication and collaboration with Stakeholders, team members, and external suppliers are essential during this step.

 4) Develop and manage the team